 --json Report all output as json.
 Suitable for using conda programmatically.

--v, --verbose Can be used multiple times.
-Once for detailed output, twice for INFO logging, conda remove scipy
+-vy. --verbose Can be used multiple times.
+Once for detailed output, twice for INFO logging,

 -y, --yes Sets any confirmation values to 'yes' automatically.
-Users will not be asked to conda remove -n myenv scipy curl wheel
+Users will not be asked to

 Remove the package 'scipy' from the currently-active environment: